lady-h-world/My_Garden/reading_pages/Secret_Guest/deploy_ai_app2.md

 ### How to Build Local Stream
 #### Set Up
-1. To build and launch the app for free, we can use <b>Streamlit</b>, a platform allows data scientists to build apps in python.
-To install it, you only need `pip install streamlit`.
+1. To develop and deploy the app for free, we can utilize <b>Streamlit</b>, a platform that enables data scientists to create apps in Python.
+Installation is straightforward, requiring only `pip install streamlit`.
 2. To recommend local activities in a traveling